barong/web-app-bootstrap/README.md

 Gradle run project with grunt:production task, which compiles .less and .ts(x) files for production site.

-Task grunt:watch will listen changes in .less and will recompile files with source maps.

 Default port is 8090, can be changed in application.properties with server.port property